Vince-0/AdventuresInAICoding3/README.md

 Because the cloud is someone else's computer and AI usage credits aren't cheap.
 Let's see what I can do with a 10GB Nvidia card other than play games.

-## How

-Get a local open source inference server to serve an LLM model to support local agents like Hermes and OpenCode.

 ### Key Concepts for Local LLMs

 <details>